sbrl/Minetest-WorldEditAdditions/README.md

 `path_width` is easier to explain.
 It defaults to `1`, and is basically the number of nodes wide the path generated is.

-Note that `path_width` must always be at least 1 less than the `path_height` in order to operate normally.
+Note that `path_width` must always be at least 1 less than the `path_length` in order to operate normally.

 The last example below shows how to set the path length and width: